wwucyber/wwucyber.github.io/README.md

-# wwucyber.github.io
+# wwucybersite
-The website of the Western Washington University Cybersecurity Club
+Hugo source code for the website of the Western Washington University Cybersecurity Club